TheJacksonLaboratory/microbiome-workshop-2019/_posts/2017-11-17-Analysing-mWGS-data.markdown

 cd ~/MCA/mWGS/
 pwd

+# Before running Metaphlan2, lets see what time it is?
+date

 # Run Metaphlan2, providing a single sample as input
 metaphlan2.py fastqs/MET0109.subsample.fastq --input_type fastq >  MET0109_metagenome_profile.tsv

+# How long did Metaphlan2 take to run?
+date

 # Have a look at the principal output of Metaphlan2
 less MET0109_metagenome_profile.tsv